DISHDevEx/aEye/README.md

 To see all processing options as a user, run process.show_util()

 The processor allows users to select multiple actions to apply to a video or list of videos and execute once.
 As a result, videos are output significantly more quickly, but there are some rules to ensure that everything is processed correctly!
-The Aux execute function returns a list of videos, meaning you can execute, upload those videos and continue to process those same videos, but it can be run without an output cariable as well.
-Similarly, any CV image processing returns a video list, but doesn't need to.
+The Aux execute function returns a list of videos, meaning you can process videos, execute, upload those videos and continue to process them!
 The order of input matters, and one execution cycle should ideally avoid performing the same type of operation, as the older one is ignored.
+(For example, if you try to trim a video length twice, the video will be trimmed according to the most recently applied process.)
-For example, if the user inputs two commands that trim a video before executing, only the most recent command will run.
 If the user wants to create two different trims, they will have to execute in between those two.

 Example of this below: